Comparison

 ---|---|

 Layer | Data layer containing the required comparison attributes.
 To add another data layer, click Add layer.
-To change the order of layers and the corresponding attributes on the widget, hold The maximum number of layers is 100. |
+The feature is not available if you use the On the map option for groups.
+To change the order of layers and the corresponding attributes in the widget, hold The maximum number of layers is 100. |

-Aggregation attribute | Attribute, which value is aggregated and displayed on the widget:
+Aggregation attribute | Attribute, which value is aggregated and displayed in the widget:

-When the data value changes, the value on the widget is also updated automatically.
+When the data value changes, the value in the widget is also updated automatically.
 To add another data attribute, click Add attribute.
-To change the order of attributes (rows) of one layer on the widget, hold The maximum number of attributes for each layer is 100. |
+To change the order of attributes (rows) of one layer in the widget, hold The maximum number of attributes for each layer is 100. |

 Aggregation type | Function used to calculate comparison attribute value.
 For numeric attributes:

-For text attributes and number of objects:
+For text attributes, logical attributes, and number of objects:

 |

-To rename the comparison attribute displayed on the widget, click |
+To rename a comparison attribute displayed in the widget, click |

 What's next?